UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 +++ {"pycharm": {"name": "#%% md\n"}}

 (omake)=
-### おまけ
+### A Giveaway

-Trackingがうまく行っても、この答えだと0と1が並んでいるだけで面白くないですよね。正しく飛跡が見つかったかどうか目で確認するため、以下のコードを走らせてみましょう。
-Even if tracking is successful, expressing the answer as a string of 0s and 1s is a bit dry.
-Run the following code to visually confirm if the correct tracks were discovered.
+Even if the tracking works successfully, expressing the answer as a string of 0s and 1s is a bit dry.
+Run the following code to visually confirm if correct tracks are found.

-このコードは、QUBOを定義する時に使った検出器のヒット位置をビーム軸に垂直な平面でプロットして、どのヒットが選ばれたかを分かりやすく可視化したものです。緑の線が実際に見つかった飛跡で、青の線を含めたものが全体の飛跡の候補です。この実習では限られた数の量子ビットしか使っていないため、大部分の飛跡は見つけられていませんが、緑の線から計算に使った3点ヒットからは正しく飛跡が見つかっていることが分かると思います。
-This code plots the detector bit locations used when QUBO was defined on a plant perpendicular to the beam axis.
-It makes it easy to visualize which hits were selected.
-The green lines are the tracks that were actually discovered, and the blue lines together with the green lines represent all of the track candidates.
-In this exercise, you only used a limited number of quantum bits, so most of the tracks were not found, but looking at the green lines, you can see that the correct tracks were chosen for the sets of three hits used in the calculations.
+This code viualizes the detector hits used in QUBO by projecting them onto a plane perpendicular to the beam axis and shows which detector hits are selected after optimization.
+The green lines correspond to found tracks and the blue lines, altogether with the green ones, correspond to all track candidates.
+In this exercise, only small number of qubits are used and therefore most of tracks are not found.
+However, it shows that a correct track is successfully found from the presence of green line.

 ```{code-cell} ipython3
 ---